swayok/alternative-laravel-cache/Readme.md

 #What is this?
 This is full-featured replacement for Laravel's Redis and file cache storages.
 All storages support proper tagging.
-Cache pools provided by http://www.php-cache.com/.
-All classes in this lib only proxies between Laravel's cache system and cache pools from http://www.php-cache.com/
+Cache pools provided by http://www.php-cache.com/ + I've added `HierarchialFilesystemCachePool` based on code of `FilesystemCachePool` provided by http://www.php-cache.com/.
+All classes in this lib only proxies between Laravel's cache system and cache pools from http://www.php-cache.com/ and my own pools.

 ##What is proper tagging?
 For example you have: